MaverickMandir/.github/profile/README.md

 ### How much will Mavericks cost?

-We do not claim to be affordable, Even though we'll take zero fees in terms of money from parents, the price both students & parents have to pay in terms of time & bandwidth will be significant but we assure you, it'll be worth it.
+We do not claim to be affordable.
+Even though we'll take zero fees in terms of money from parents, the price both students & parents have to pay in terms of time & bandwidth, will be significant but we assure you, it'll be worth it.
 Also, parents have to invest in Modern essential pieces of equipment such as a laptop/desktop, a VR headset/Projector setup etcetera of the student's choice.

 ### Why Mavericks is a school cum incubator(& VC) instead of only a school?